This post may contain affiliate links.Please read our disclosure policy.

 Peanut Butter Banana Muffins have a surprise inside and are so fluffy and moist.
 These easy banana muffins are filled with creamy peanut butter and topped with caramelized peanuts.

-Peanut Butter Banana Muffins are so easy to make and perfect for breakfast, brunch or as an afternoon snack.
+Peanut Butter Banana Muffins are easy to make and perfect for breakfast, brunch, or as an afternoon snack.
 They are inspired by one of my favorite afternoon snacks – banana slices topped with peanut butter.
 Have you tried this yet?
 It’s so tasty and easy.

 Who doesn’t love the combination of sweet and slightly salty?!
 Bananas and peanut butter go so well together!
 It doesn’t have to be chocolate and peanut butter all the time, this combination is as tasty.
 But you have to promise me to check out my Peanut Butter Brownie Bars after trying this recipe.